amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-fetch-secrets-from-aws-secrets-manager.md

 customUrl: 'auto-generated'
 ---

 In this article, we will look into how we can fetch database secrets from the AWS Secrets Manager in a Spring Boot application to communicate with a database.
-Once we do that, we will then start a LocalStack instance to mimic the real AWS Secrets Manager service and make our application load secrets offline without communicating with the real AWS Secrets manager service.
+Once we do that, we will then start a LocalStack instance to mimic the real AWS Secrets Manager service and make our application load secrets offline without communicating with the real AWS Secrets Manager service.
 Lastly, we will write an integration test using TestContainers.

 ## Creating a Spring Boot Application